 This document provides an overview of the Louisiana Cultural Districts Program.
 If you are considering submitting an application as a cultural district, please read the entire document carefully to gain a better understanding of the program, criteria for eligibility, and decide if being certified as a cultural district will provide the desired benefits to the residents and businesses in the proposed district and surrounding community.
+Please also contact the program director Francesca Vega at fvega@crt.la.gov prior to applying.
 For additional information please visit-